inokawa/remark-pdf/README.md

 #### Example: Custom fonts

-Use custom fonts in Node by providing a `fonts` object to configuration.
+Use custom fonts by providing a `fonts` option.
 Use the fonts by name in your `styles` configurations; the font file will be autoselected based on the chosen `bold` and `italic` style specifications.

 Note that variable-width fonts are supported, but the path to the same font file must be supplied for all four font variant styles.